rogerkatona/portfolio/posts/hollywood-user-experience-principles.md

 ---
 <br>

-I can't speak for you, but as a designer, I see most things through the lens of my chosen profession.
+I can't speak for you, but as a designer, I see most things in life through the lens of my chosen profession.
 Whether it's noticing the signage at our local Sprouts Grocery Store, reading a delicious snacks (Pop-Corners) packaging, or observing real-life-ish Hollywood situations.
 I often consider how this information would be received from a general user's perspective.
 For example: I may ask myself questions like, does this delicious snack (Pop-Corners) tell the same story from its online description to it's packaging and branding, to its final product?

 I want to answer that question now, but the crunching sound, and amazing spicy queso flavor are too much, at this moment for clear thought.